Dark Carnival (Insane Clown Posse): Second deck

-The 2nd Deck ends with nothing.
+In a July 12, 2025 recap show, Juggalo YouTuber Humble Among talked about how he had talked to Violent J, and J had said the following about The Naught and its role: "The 2nd Deck ends with nothing.
 It's for those without faith, for those without belief.
 They believe when you die nothing happens, you just simply cease to exist.
 The Nothing.
 That's what the 2nd Deck ends with....nothing....The Naught.
-This Card explores what it truly means to be nothing.
+This Card explores what it truly means to be nothing."